 Are scorpions dangerous?
-And what to do if you see one on a hike
+And what to do if you encounter one on the trails

-If you’re planning on spending time hiking or camping in the desert, you probably have scorpions on your list of potential hazards, along with heat stroke and flash floods, but are scorpions dangerous?
-We know that scorpions are venomous and unfortunately, people do die of scorpion stings, but people also die of mosquito bites and falling out of bed, so how much of a risk do they really pose?
-We take a closer look at this poisonous arachnid to determine how much of a worry it really is for hikers and campers, and tell you what to do if you come across one.
+If you’re planning on spending time hiking or camping in the desert, you probably have scorpions on your list of potential hazards, along with heat stroke and flash floods.
+We know that scorpions are venomous and, unfortunately people have been killed by their stings.
+However, people also die of mosquito bites and falling out of bed, so how much of a risk do they really pose?
+We take a closer look at this poisonous arachnid to determine how much of a worry it really is for hikers, campers and other desert explorers, and tell you what to do if you come across one.

 Scorpions are burrowing animals that need soil to survive and have adapted to many diverse habitats, whether that be in the deserts of the southwestern United States and Africa, the Himalayas, Canada, North Carolina or the Brazilian rainforest.
 They are so hardy they can withstand freezing, though they prefer a balmier climate and most scorpions are found in tropical and subtropical climates.